-Life demands a lot from us and we're usually pretty happy to do it.
+Life demands a lot from us and we're usually pretty happy to comply.
 Most don't mind working hard towards goals to achieve happiness and comfort.
 Whether we've been raised that way or conditioned by the media is up for debate.
 But something we all need to learn is how to stop and rest.

-I'm not talking about a short break where you check you email before going back to your task, I mean a real break.
+I'm not talking about a short break where you check you email before going back to your task - I mean a real break.
 When's the last time you focused on resting your mind and body for a couple minutes in the middle of a task to recharge and make sure your health is well?
 Yeah, that's what I thought.

 The Health Behind Stopping